strongbox/strongbox-docs/docs/developer-guide/logging.md

 ### Configuration

-If you have `strongbox-commons` as a (direct, or transitive) dependency of your module, you will be able to use the logging, without having to specify the dependencies yourself.
-If, for one reason, or another, you do not want to have this dependency, you will need the following dependencies instead:
+If you have `strongbox-commons` as a (direct or transitive) dependency of your module, you will be able to use the logging, without having to specify the dependencies yourself.
+If, for one reason or another, you do not want to have this dependency, you will need the following dependencies instead:

 ```xml
 <!-- Logging -->